 As we’ve seen, public health officials strongly advise against social gatherings to minimize the risk of the virus spreading.
 To help reduce the potential for social gatherings, we’ve seen limitation or closures of bars, restaurants and other public social places across the country.

 Along with many other government organizations, we provide a critical service to Canadians, especially during this difficult time.
 We are all following the recommendations of the Public Health Agency of Canada to keep people safe as we continue to operate.

-Most important, we have issued social distancing instructions for all plants, depots and post offices (See links in social distancing, above) to minimize the need for employees to be in close proximity in the workplace.
+Most important, we have issued physical distancing instructions for all plants, depots and post offices (See links in physical distancing, above) to minimize the need for employees to be in close proximity in the workplace.
 If you have questions, please talk to your team leader.

 In addition we’re also asking employees to:

 - Wash hands regularly.

 - Avoid direct physical contact, such as handshaking.